aggbhh20/sr-piri/readme.txt

-Launch record.py to start the application.
+Launch CLICK TO EXECUTE PROGRAM.bat to start the application.
 -Made by aggbhh20